 Note that this is a Motte and Bailey of sorts.
 First, Ord makes strong claims about NU (which turn out to be inaccurate claims, cf. Knutsson’s quote above), but he then moves on to reveal that the main position he seeks to criticize is in fact the asymmetry between suffering and happiness.
 And what Ord fails to mention here is that such an asymmetry — the core view that he is about to criticize — has indeed been widely supported by mainstream philosophers, and hence it likewise has a “very strong intellectual tradition”.

-In addition to the philosophers mentioned above by Knutsson, philosophers who have defended an asymmetry between suffering and happiness include Epicurus, Arthur Schopenhauer, W. D. Ross, G. E. Moore, Karl Popper (see e.g. Mathison, 2018, 2.5), Jamie Mayerfeld, Richard Ryder, and various philosophers in the tradition of Buddhist ethics.
+In addition to the philosophers mentioned above by Knutsson, philosophers who have defended an asymmetry between suffering and happiness include Epicurus, Arthur Schopenhauer, W. D. Ross, G. E. Moore, Karl Popper (see e.g. Mathison, 2018, 2.5), Jamie Mayerfeld, Richard Ryder, and some philosophers in the tradition of Buddhist ethics.

 Indeed, support for a moral asymmetry between suffering and happiness appears to be more common in academic philosophy than does support for a strict symmetry that would imply that it is just as morally important to turn unproblematic states into intense happiness as it is to relieve (“similarly”) intense suffering (cf. Knutsson, 2016).
 (Some version of an evaluative and moral asymmetry between suffering and happiness also seems more popular among the broader population, cf. Tomasik, 2015b; Future of Life Institute, 2017; Caviola et al., 2022.)